 Our next step is to select the data of the “Management” department in the X-axis.
 The steps will look like the images below.

 Clicking on the “Select Data” button, you will get a dialogue box like the image below.

 Then you have to enter the name of the series as well as select the range of values associated with it.

 We have done this for the employees of the Management department.
-In order to insert the data of the Finance department, repeat the whole process and you will be succeeded to insert the whole dataset into the chart.
+In order to insert the data of the Finance department, repeat the whole process and you will succeed in inserting the whole dataset into the chart.

 Doing all these, you will find the chart like the image below.

 In the final stage, we will cluster the data points in the chart.
 Follow the steps that are shown in the following image.

 After that, we will modify the “Management Salary” as well as the “Finance Salary” range.
 The X-axis data is missing in both cases.
 The following video will help you do this.